department-of-veterans-affairs/va.gov-cms/READMES/interfaces.md

 * Since this is a React widget displaying dynamic data it’s not using Metalsmith templates.
 The .jsx component files to support rendering are located in https://github.com/department-of-veterans-affairs/vets-website/tree/master/src/applications/facility-locator/components

-* The scope of what we can do with facility locator in this MVP phase doesn’t even include changing the .jsx files, but, I assume we will need to make some changes pending forthcoming IA from the design team.
-Changes to the .jsx component files will require a PR to the vets-website repo.
-Changes to the facility locator API or React widgets themselves are definitely out of scope for this phase.

 [Table of Contents](../README.md)